-Although there is no treatment specific to PCA, people with the condition may find some of the medications used to treat Alzheimer's disease helpful.
-These medications include donepezil (Aricept).

-rivastigmine (Exelon) and galantamine (Reminyl).
+Although there is no specific treatment for PCA, people with the condition may find some of the medications used to treat Alzheimer's disease helpful.
+These medications include donepezil (Aricept), rivastigmine (Exelon) and galantamine (Reminyl).
 However, these medications are only designed to treat the changes of the condition and are not a cure.

 People with PCA often have a good deal of insight and are very aware of the problems they are experiencing.
-Many people with PCA struggle to come to terms with the loss of the visual world around them.
-People often feel that they have lost their independence and that they can no longer enjoy things that they did previously like driving, reading.
+Many will struggle to come to terms with the loss of their visual world, often feeling that they have lost their independence and can no longer enjoy things that they used to, like driving or reading.

-There are a range of visual aids which are designed for people with visual impairment such as talking clocks, simplified mobile phones and cooking aids.
-There are also a range of talking books and audio recordings available.
+However, there are many visual aids that are designed to make life easier for people with visual impairments.
+These include talking clocks, simplified mobile phones, cooking aids and talking books and audio recordings.
 Clothing and footwear can be adjusted to enable easier dressing and promote independence.
-Developing coping strategies for people with PCA is essential to enabling them to live as independently as they wish.
+Developing coping strategies for people with PCA is essential to enabling them to live as independently as possible.